 How to choose a domain name?

-- keep your domain short and simple which is easy to write and pronounce.
+- keep your domain short and simple that is easy to write and pronounce.

 - Pick a domain that can be converted into a brand.